Steps to Success

 - Complete the FAFSA or CA Dream Act Application online by visiting FAFSA.gov or CalDreamAct.org

-- Students should click on the “Financial Aid” tab on the my.vcccd.edu portal to view what items are required to complete the financial aid process.
+- Click on the “Financial Aid” tab and the appropriate academic year (e.g, Fall 2018 is included in 2018-19) on the my.vcccd.edu portal to view what items are required to complete the financial aid process.

-- All required items should be submitted to the Financial Aid Office immediately.
+- All required items should be submitted immediately to the Financial Aid Office.

 - Green check boxes are completed items.

-- Once all requirements are completed, you should monitor your portal weekly for updates on your status.
+- Once all requirements are completed, monitor your portal weekly for updates on your status.

-- If you are a new student, a Higher One debit card will be mailed to you within 1-2 weeks.
-Follow the steps included to activate your card and select your refund preference.
+- If you are a new student, Bank Mobile will e-mail you a refund selection link and passcode and mail you a green refund kit within 1-2 weeks.
+Follow the steps to select your refund preference.
+Refund = financial aid disbursement.

 The federal government is the primary source of financial aid for college students.
-Students must meet several requirements in order to be eligible to receive federal aid.
+Students must meet several requirements to be eligible to receive federal and state aid.
 The following requirements are common to most federal (and many other) financial aid programs:

-- Students must have financial need and demonstrate it through their financial aid application materials.
+- Students must have financial need and demonstrate it through their financial aid application.
 (Note, however, that some loan programs and many scholarship programs are available to students who do not have financial need.)
-We strongly encourage students to apply for aid by the deadline dates if they think they may need financial assistance.
+We strongly encourage students to apply for aid by the deadline dates.

-- In order to receive financial aid, students must be admitted to the college and working toward an eligible degree or certificate.
+- To receive financial aid, students must be admitted to the college and working toward an eligible degree or certificate.
 (However, students may apply for aid before being accepted for admission or enrolled.)

-- To qualify for most aid, students must be U.S. citizens or eligible non-U.S. citizens.
-Federal regulations and campus policy severely limit the types of financial assistance available to non-U.S. citizens.
-Click here for more information regarding the California Dream Act/AB540.
+- To qualify for most federal aid, students must be U.S. citizens or eligible non-U.S. citizens.
+Federal regulations and campus policy limit the types of financial assistance available to non-U.S. citizens.
+Click here for more information regarding state aid through the California Dream Act/AB540.

-- All students must have a valid Social Security Number.
+- All students must have a valid Social Security number for federal aid.

 - Most male students who are between the ages of 18 and 25 must be registered with the U.S. Selective Service.